 A new iPhone always come with a number of new features.
 It’s usually both thinner and lighter than its predecessor, it’s faster, and it has an improved camera.

 As you’d expect, it’s extremely simple.
 All you have to do is open up your Camera app, switch to video mode, and start recording.
-After a second or two, you should see a camera icon pop up in one of the corners (depends on iPhone’s orientation).
+You should then see a camera icon pop up in one of the corners (depends on iPhone’s orientation).

 I could see this coming in handy in a number of situations, such as a parent videotaping their child at a sporting event.
 It’d allow them to grab the perfect action shot, without stopping the recording.